 Welcome to thee (you) who have read my first all-inclusive blog, https://achilliad.wordpress.com/ , since November of 2009.
-You are now at my new, long-thought-about and sometimes discussed, via my initial blogging motivator (my amigo and Alum, Grady from Adelphi University), offshoot and narrowly focused effort in the blogosphere which will only present via one one of my strengths: writing reviews that comment and critique music, past, present and future!
-My long-standing main problem was creating a name for this one, oddly enough, which finally came to me and allowed me to move forward with it so, “Come on over!”
+You are now at my new, long-thought-about and sometimes discussed, narrowly-focused offshoot effort in the blogosphere, which will only present via one one of my strengths: writing reviews that comment, curate and critique music, past, present and future!

-My first review for this new blog station is for an EP I received from a beautiful LinkedIn connection named Irenka.
+My first review for this new blog is about an EP I received from a talented LinkedIn connection named, Irenka, entitled, “Wait 4 It”.

 I must have met Belgium’s hot foxy female vocalist, Irenka, during my twelve years living in Nashville, Tennessee, right?
 Or Nyet.
 I would have remembered such a creative presence, energy and figure as hers!
 The first sound that I hear on track one “Comme Si” is Irenka clearing her throat.
 I said, “What??”
 Listened again; however, quickly those sounds turn into her spittin’ like a Euro human beat-box meeting Soft Cell’s 1981 “Tainted Love” – at least in musical key – as she then croons in French, the lingo most speak in Belgium.
 The last time I listened to this much lyrical love language was on Dimitri From Paris’ 1998 “Sacre` Francaise” or when I reviewed the various artist Playboy Club remix back in 2009.
 Scare Bleu!